According to Wikipedia (https://en.wikipedia.org/wiki/Finial) …

 In memory of my beloved husband John K Snyder… 20 Sept 1956 – 21 Oct 2016.

-He loved me, and oh how I loved him.
+He loved me like crazy, and oh how I loved him.